igorskyflyer/npm-rawelement/README.md

 ### `source`

-The text content of the element.
+Gets the text content of the element.

 <br>